-- Understand the legal liabilities and requirements of professional conduct to operate as an Emergency Medical Technician as outlined in HSS 110 of the Wisconsin Administrative Code. - 2.
+- 1. Understand the legal liabilities and requirements of professional conduct to operate as an Emergency Medical Technician as outlined in HSS 110 of the Wisconsin Administrative Code. - 2.
 Demonstrate skills in patient extrication, packaging, and safe movement. - 3.
 Perform cardiac arrest management and airway management of the adult and pediatric patient. - 4.
-Perform a successful assessment, treatment plan, and packaging for trauma and medical patients in both the adult and pediatric population. - Demonstrate the ability to interact with patients in a compassionate and professional manner.
+Perform a successful assessment, treatment plan, and packaging for trauma and medical patients in both the adult and pediatric population. - 5.
+Demonstrate the ability to interact with patients in a compassionate and professional manner.

-Gateway believes students need both technical knowledge and skills and core abilities in order to succeed in a career and in life.
-The following nine core abilities are the general attitudes and skills promoted and assessed by all Gateway programs.
-All Gateway graduates should be able to:
+Gateway's nine core abilities are the general attitudes and skills promoted and assessed by all programs.
+All Gateway graduates will be able to:

-- 1. Act responsibly
+- 1. Act responsibly.

-- 2. Communicate clearly and effectively
+- 2. Communicate clearly and effectively.

-- 3. Demonstrate essential comp. skills
+- 3. Demonstrate essential computer skills.

-- 4. Demonstrate essential math skills
+- 4. Demonstrate essential mathematical skills.

-- 5. Develop job seeking skills
+- 5. Develop job seeking skills.

-- 6. Respect themselves and others as a member of a diverse community
+- 6. Respect themselves and others as members of a diverse community.

-- 7. Think critically and creatively
+- 7. Think critically and creatively.

-- 8. Work cooperatively

-- 9. Value learning
+- 8. Work cooperatively.
+9. Value learning.